Investing in the Future - Middlefork School

 -

-What benefits are anticipated from the project?
+What outcomes are anticipated from the project?

 • Creating a healthier, safer, and more secure school